 Conclusion

-Overall it can be said that contact of jewelry with chlorine or salt water can have various effects.
-Chlorine, as a strong oxidizing agent, can cause chemical reactions with various metals and materials in jewelry, resulting in
+Overall, it can be said that contact of jewelry with chlorine or salt water can have various effects.
+Chlorine, as a strong oxidizing agent, can cause chemical reactions with various metals and materials in the jewelry, resulting in

 - and loss of shine.

-In addition, coatings made of rhodium, gold or silver can be attacked by chlorine and can wear or flake off.
-Gemstones and pearls can also be affected by chlorine attacking their brilliance and clarity.
+In addition, rhodium, gold, or silver plating can be attacked by chlorine, causing it to wear off or flake off.
+Gemstones and pearls can also be affected, as chlorine reduces their brilliance and clarity.

-It is advisable to buy waterproof jewelry that is made with elaborate gold plating and robust base material.
+It is advisable waterproof jewelry to buy, which was made with elaborate gold plating and robust base material.

 FAQ